How to more actively trade in your IRA account

 E*TRADE from Morgan Stanley

-A GFV is issued when a position is opened using unsettled funds and then the position is subsequently closed before the funds used to make the opening trade have settled.
+A GFV is issued when an investor opens a position using unsettled funds and then closes the position before the funds used to make the opening trade have settled.
 For reference, the current settlement period on a stock trade is trade date plus two business days (T+2), and the settlement period on an options trade is the trade date plus one business day (T+1).

 Here’s an example of how a GFV works:

-What is limited margin in an IRA and how can it help?
+What is limited margin in an IRA and how can it help me?

 Limited margin is a feature you can apply for in your E*TRADE from Morgan Stanley IRA account that may enable certain benefits of margin accounts.